Bias in research – is women’s health being overlooked?

 Osteoporosis is a condition that weakens bones, making them fragile and more likely to break.
 Women are more at risk of developing osteoporosis due to menopausal hormonal changes, which affect bone density.
 While osteoporosis is four times more common in women, the condition also affects men, with research suggesting men tend to have more osteoporosis-related complications [14].

-Compared to the other conditions mentioned above affected by a biological bias, in osteoporosis trials, men appear underrepresented.
-Because men are poorly studied concerning this condition, often they go underdiagnosed and inadequately treated as the side effects of anti-osteoporotic drugs in men are still poorly known [15].
+Compared to other conditions affected by a biological bias, in osteoporosis trials, men appear underrepresented.
+Because men are poorly studied concerning this condition, often they go underdiagnosed and inadequately treated.
+The side effects of anti-osteoporotic drugs in men are still poorly known [15].

-While genetics have a part to play in osteoporosis development and complications, low vitamin D levels, calcium intake, and physical exercise are all also risk factors [16].
-Efforts to better understand osteoporosis risk factors require further research which includes equal representation from both genders to create recommendations for population-based interventions.
+While genetics have a part to play in osteoporosis development and its complications, low vitamin D levels, calcium intake, and physical exercise are all also risk factors [16].
+To better understand osteoporosis risk factors, further research is required, which includes equal representation from both genders to create recommendations for population-based interventions.

 5. Drug research and gender bias

 Drug research and development are also affected by gender bias.
-A lack of female involvement in clinical trials means, historically, women have been at greater risk of adverse medication side effects, as dosages were often calculated based on male data [17].
+A lack of female involvement in clinical trials means, historically, women have been at greater risk of adverse side effects from medication, as dosages were often calculated based on male data [17].

 Research published in the journal Biology of Sex Differences confirmed the drug dose gender gap and highlighted a disregard for the differences between male and female bodies [18].

-Including women earlier in the drug development process will increase representation, help reduce gender bias in clinical trials and lead to safer and more accurate recommended dosages [19].
+Including women earlier in the drug developmental process will increase representation, help reduce gender bias in clinical trials and lead to safer and more accurate recommended dosages [19].

 What’s being done to reduce the gender gap in clinical trials?